MarkVillacampa/motion-osx-cli/README.md

 end
 ```

-You can pass arguments to your app when executing it on the command line. `argc` is an integer repesenting the number of arguments passed to your application, and `argv` is an array containing each of these arguments.
+You can pass arguments to your app when executing it on the command line. `argc` is an integer representing the number of arguments passed to your application, and `argv` is an array containing each of these arguments.
 Let's see an example:

 ```Ruby
 class AppDelegate